Connecticut Workers’ Compensation Insurance

 If you’re an employer in Connecticut, workers’ compensation protects your business financially if one of your employees is hurt on the job.
 It’s also beneficial when working with clients since some may require proof of coverage before signing a contract to work with you.

-How does Workers’ Compensation work in Connecticut?
+How does Workers’ Comp work?

 • Medical and surgical aid